merlijnvb/MailFinder.io/README.md

 This list comprised of all valid emails is also automatically copied to your clipboard.

 ### In the future:
-I want to make the email validation process also in code, so the user *only* has to crl-v his list of all contacts
+I want to make the email validation process also automatic in Js, so the user *only* has to crl-v his list of all contacts